CreatorWorkflowsNow/lab_aemc/index.md

 # App Engine Governance
 {: .fs-9 }

-In this lab, you will get hands-on experience setting up and managing AEMC.
+In this lab, you will get hands-on experience setting up and managing App Engine Management Center (AEMC) and App Engine Studio (AES).
-{: .fs-6 .fw-300 }
+{: .fs-5 .fw-300 }

 We will cover concepts such as Pipelines and Deployments, Onboarding Developers, and Collaborations.
-{: .fs-6 .fw-300 }
+{: .fs-5 .fw-300 }

 {: .highlight }
 > The content in this guide applies to App Engine Studio Version 22.0.3